 Gettysburg College, 1985, B.A.

-U.S. District Courts for the Eastern, Southern, and Western Districts of Pennsylvania
+US District Court for the Western District of Pennsylvania

 Awards and Affiliations